pawelmorawiecki/Coreference/README.md

 # Coreference
-Coreference resolution for Polish based on neural network
+Coreference resolution for Polish, the model based on neural network